badgerloop-software/podiv-altium/src/power/README.md

    * Example: 90% (temp losses)* 95% (Operating frequency) * 60% (DC Bias) * 80% (Manufacturing tolerance) = 41% of the datasheet capacitance value.
 That's like expecting 4.7uF and getting 2uF.
 * Frequency Response simulations like those provided with LTPowerCAD can vary greatly if you put the incorrect inputs in for values like ESR and ESL.
 * Separate tantalum and ceramic capacitors for bulk and ceramic in PowerCAD.
 ESR is very different between the two and does not add like regular parallel resistance.

+## Testing Power Supplies

+There are a number of design verification tests and measurements that should be performed for switch-mode-power-supplies or LDOs to ensure their operation in corner cases and over the lifetime of the product.
+This document will be updated with sample scope captures.

+Note that it is good practice to perform each test at min/max/nominal load cases, min/max/nominal input voltage, (min/max/nominal temperature is nice too but not required for our application)

+### Steady-State Output Voltage Ripple
+Measuring the peak-to-peak ripple current (on the order of 5mV/div on a scope).
+Looking for ESL spikes on the output as well.
+### Transient Response
+How does a supply respond to a (near) instantaneous load.
+When current is drawn from the supply, the output voltage should drop, and then recover to the original output voltage minus load line losses.
+When the load is removed, the opposite should occur.
+You should be looking for a "critically damped", or single half-wave sinusoid, response as "ringing", or a fully sinusoidal wave with decreasing amplitude, indicates an unstable supply.
+#### Testing Transient Response
+Testing a transient response can be done in a number of ways.
+The most basic version is to manually connect and disconnect a power resistor to the output.

+Alternatively, more advanced forms of this test involve a device like an Intel [mini-slammer](https://designintools.intel.com/25A_Mini_Slammer_p/q6uj9a00ms25.htm_) or similar programmable load.
+Basically, you apply a waveform to the mini-slammer, which alters the effective load resistnace on the supply.
+This is an effective way to power on and power off a load at a regular frequency.
+Operation of a mini-slammer also requires an [Analog Discovery](https://store.digilentinc.com/analog-discovery-2-100msps-usb-oscilloscope-logic-analyzer-and-variable-power-supply/) or other wavegenerator and a mini-slammer [control board](https://designintools.intel.com/Mini_Slammer_Control_Board_p/q6uj9a00mscb.htm_)

+Your oscilloscope should be set to NORMAL mode and trigger on your current-corresponding waveform.
+Scope captures should include Vin, Vout and load current.
+#### What do we get out of testing transient response?
+Testing the transient response of a supply gets you the following:
+1. Evaluates stability of the supply (ringing present)
+2. Measuring the deviation in output voltage from the norm.
+Some processors and FPGAs have 5% or even 3% output voltage tolerances.
+3. Confidence that your supply will work when loads power on, relays engage, or there is some change in load.